 Enfield Local Plan:

 Enfield Council is embarking on an exciting journey of urban and rural evolution with the comprehensive update of its new Local Plan.
-The emerging new Enfield Local Plan (ELP) will guide the trajectory of the borough’s spatial development well into the future up to 2041 and beyond.
+The emerging new Enfield Local Plan (ELP) will serve as a guiding document for the borough’s spatial development well into the future, up to 2041 and beyond.

-At the core, the ELP represents the borough’s roadmap, guiding the course of the borough’s growth.
-Anchored by careful contemplation, the plan assesses the forthcoming needs for development, both in terms of quantity and diversity, and orchestrates the ‘when’ and ‘how’ of these developments.
+At its heart, the ELP represents the borough’s roadmap, guiding the course of its growth.
+With careful consideration, the plan assesses the forthcoming needs for development in terms of quantity and diversity and strategises the timing and methods of these developments.

-Central to its core is the principle of sustainability.
-The ELP adeptly balances growth imperatives with a steadfast commitment to preserving, enhancing and celebrating the intrinsic local character.
-It weaves a narrative of mindful development, where each aspect contributes to the borough’s unique elements without diminishing its charm.
+Central to the plan is the principle of sustainability.
+The ELP adeptly balances the imperative for growth with a steadfast commitment to preserving, enhancing and celebrating the borough’s intrinsic local character.
+It presents a vision of thoughtful development, where each element contributes to the borough’s unique elements without compromising its charm.

-As Enfield steps confidently into the future, the new Enfield Local Plan promises a compelling journey – with a blend of expansion, sustainability and a steadfast respect for the borough’s cherished places.
+As Enfield embraces the future, the new Enfield Local Plan promises a compelling journey – with a blend of expansion, sustainability, and a steadfast respect for the borough’s cherished places.